TouchBistro Advanced Discounts

 Surveying Our Existing Customers

 I identified customers who made changes to their discounts in the last 3 months and worked with product marketing to craft a recruitment email for a survey.
-We received 55 responses from managers or owners who manage discounts for their businesses across the US and Canada, ranging from 1 to 5+ locations.
+We received 55 responses from managers and owners across both full-service and quick service restaurants within one week.

 Top Discount Motivations